-Two 18mm diameter holes 100mm deep are drilled into sound rock (Appendix A, Fig 1).
+Two 18mm diameter holes 100mm deep are drilled into sound rock.
 Two spare anchors which are not to be used in the installation are then placed in the holes and tapped home.
-A 'Y' hang using a short piece of rope should then be constructed and the down rope pulled tight in the direction of the proposed load.
+A 'Y' hang using a short piece of rope may then be constructed and the down rope pulled tight in the direction of the proposed load.
 In certain circumstances sighting the pitch head from the bottom may be helpful in determining anchor positions.

 The eyes of the anchors should then be rotated until they are in line with the intended load and the position of the outside of the eye marked on the rock.
-The 'Y' hang and anchors should then be removed from the holes but not disassembled.
-A groove 8mm deep leading up to the holes from the marks should then be made with a 7mm drill bit until, on replacing the 'Y' hang assembly, the whole back of the anchor eye sits in the groove.
+The 'Y' hang and anchors should then be removed from the holes.
+A groove leading up to the holes from the marks should then be made so that the whole back of the anchor eye sits in the groove.
 The junction of the groove and the hole should be radiused to ensure a neat fit.
 Consideration should also be given to making a groove along the base of the hole in order to prevent rotation of the anchor if the rock resin bond fails.
-Modifications may need to be made to the groove to accommodate the back of the anchor eye (Appendix A, Fig 2).
+Modifications may need to be made to the groove to accommodate the back of the anchor eye.
 This ensures that the anchor is not subject to rotational forces when under load.
-On pull-through routes the anchors should be placed with an angle of 45° between them (Appendix B Figs 4 & 4b).
+On pull-through routes the anchors should be placed with an angle of 45° between them (Appendix A Figs 5 & 6).
 When drilling multiple anchor placements it is a good idea to prepare them all before resin is applied.
 This prevents it curing in the nozzle during application and saves on nozzles.